openwi-re/editions/024/edition.md

 The European Union will [regulate](https://www.bloomberg.com/news/articles/2017-12-20/uber-suffers-setback-at-top-eu-court-in-clash-with-cabbies) Uber like a standard taxi company.

-An Islamic preacher in Turkey says that men without bears [cause](http://www.hurriyetdailynews.com/islamic-preacher-in-turkey-says-men-without-beards-may-cause-indecent-thoughts-124306) "indecent thoughts" and cannot be distinguished from women.
+An Islamic preacher in Turkey says that men without beards [cause](http://www.hurriyetdailynews.com/islamic-preacher-in-turkey-says-men-without-beards-may-cause-indecent-thoughts-124306) "indecent thoughts" and cannot be distinguished from women.
 His comments sparked quick backlash from others in the Islamic community.

 Trump put Pakistan ["on notice."](https://www.dawn.com/news/1378179)